Welham Girls' School

 Welham Girls' School is a private boarding school for girls located in Dehradun, Uttarakhand, India.

 History

-The school was established in 1957.
-Welham was named after the little Welsh village from where its founder, H.S.
-Oliphant hailed.
-A retired English headmistress, Oliphant started Welham Boys' School in 1937.
-She was struck by The Lawrence School, Sanawar and lack of schools of similar quality for the girls around Dehradun.
+The school was founded by Hersilia Susie Oliphant, who had previously set up Welham Boys' School.
+She named the schools after her home village of Welham, Nottinghamshire in the United Kingdom.

-She acquired a palatial estate called Nasreen adjacent to Welham Boys' School to start a small boarding school for girls.
+She acquired a palatial estate called Nasreen adjacent to the boys' school to start a small boarding school for girls.
 There were no funds, staff, or school buildings.
-Oliphant recruited another retired English woman, Grace Mary Linnel, to run the boarding school for girls.
+There were originally ten pupils.
+Oliphant recruited another English woman, Grace Mary Linnel, to run the boarding school for girls.
 Linnel became the founder principal of Welham Girls School, which started in 1957.

-She was later awarded a Padma Shri for her contribution to education of girls.
-Welham Girls’ High School, as it was known then, established itself as a full-fledged boarding school.
-From its initial crop of 10 students, it has grown to over 550 students.
+The school has been described in The Economic Times as one of a group of "old, rich and popular schools — the Eton equivalents in India ...
+These boarding schools are a state of mind in themselves, an attitude which can’t be duplicated".